cosmo3769/node-coursera/README.md

 2.npm init -y(so that it can create package.json file and keep your work running with node)

-3.make index.js file and put some code in it(use of http,fs,url)
+3.Make index.js file and put some code in it(use of http,fs,url)

-4.make some files,like aboutme.html or anything.html.
+4.Make some files,like aboutme.html or anything.html.

 5.npm start in terminal(if no error, server will be running).

-6.  type in http://localhost:port/aboutme.html or anything.html in browser.
+6.Type in http://localhost:port/aboutme.html or anything.html in browser.

 7.This will take us to the right page according to the file name we enter.